109 University Square

 At Gannon University, we are committed to offering you the best financial assistance package possible.
 We want your Gannon education to be exceptional and affordable.
 More than 90 percent of Gannon students qualify for financial assistance.
 We offer a variety of scholarships, grants and awards that recognize academic and athletic accomplishments, outstanding talents and demonstrated need.
 While income is an important part of financial strength, many other factors are examined when determining the amount and type of financial aid you will receive, such as family size, number of siblings in college and assets.
-We advise all students, no matter their income level, to complete the EVA and the FAFSA forms so they can be considered for every available resource.
+We advise all students, no matter their income level, to complete the Gannon Net Price Calculator and the online FAFSA form so they can be considered for every available resource.

 Students obtaining a Federal Student Loan are required to complete entrance counseling.

 Carefully review any communication you receive from our Financial Aid Office, the Federal Student Aid Programs, your state agency, and/or your lender.
 All requests for information should be returned promptly to the appropriate department or agency, or call the Financial Aid Office for assistance.